exonum/exonum-doc/src/architecture/configuration.md

 # System Configuration

-**System configuration** is parameters that determine the access network parameters of a node and the behavior of the node while operating in the network.
+**System configuration** is a set parameters that determine the access network parameters of a node and the behavior of the node while operating in the network.

-Configuration is stored in [TOML][toml] format.
-Path to configuration file should be specified on node's start up.
+Configuration is stored in the [TOML][toml] format.
+Path to configuration file should be specified on the node start up.

 Configuration may be changed using the global variables updater service or [by editing the configuration file](#changing-configuration).

 Services may have their own configuration settings (for example, _Anchoring service_ stores _Remote Procedure Call_ parameters and _bitcoin network status check frequency_ in the configuration file).
-Initialization on node's start up passes configuration to the services.
+Initialization on the node start up passes the configuration to all services deployed on the blockchain.

 ## Configuration Parameters